pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

 3. Create a new secret called ``pypi_password`` and copy-paste the token from the fist step.
 4. Now, go to https://test.pypi.org/manage/account/#api-tokens
    and repeat the steps.
-Save that Test PyPI token on GitHub as ``test_pypi_password``.
+Save that TestPyPI token on GitHub as ``test_pypi_password``.